tts-voice/changelog/README.md

 # Voicera' Changelog

+### **Changelog - 11-October-2021**
+1. Now you can listen to the voice you choose and compare it with other voice on the dasboard.
+2. Seperated Language and Voice for cleaner selection of audio.
+---

 ### **Changelog - 07-October-2021**
 1. Introducing, All new Voicera embed.
 Cleaner, faster, Gives more information on the audio.
 2. Upto 50% faster audio load.